alpinedev51/alpinedev51/README.md

 -------
 <h3 align="center">🍎 About Me</h3>

-- :microscope: Incoming REU Student Researcher at Department of Math and Statistics at [NC State University](https://drums.wordpress.ncsu.edu/parameter-estimation-and-analysis-for-agent-based-models-in-biology-kevin-flores/) where I will be research parameter estimation and analysis in agent-based models
+- :microscope: Incoming REU Student Researcher at Department of Math and Statistics at [NC State University](https://drums.wordpress.ncsu.edu/parameter-estimation-and-analysis-for-agent-based-models-in-biology-kevin-flores/) where I will be researching parameter estimation and analysis in agent-based models
 - :goat: Rock Climbing Enthusiast
 -------
 <h3 align="center">:point_right: Current Studies and Interests</h3>